19 Best Things To Do In Harrogate: A Local’s Guide

 Visiting the iconic Victorian Turkish Baths is one of the best things to do in Harrogate for history and architecture lovers.

-This This is so much more than a luxury spa in Harrogate – in fact, they are the only complete, fully working Victorian Baths in Britain.
+This is so much more than a luxury spa in Harrogate – the Turkish Baths are the only complete, fully working Victorian Baths in Britain.

-Set aside at least two hours if you plan to try out the baths (recommended) or visit early for the inexpensive 45-minute guided tour!
+TIP: Set aside at least two hours if you plan to try the baths (recommended) or visit early for the inexpensive 45-minute guided tour!

-Prepare to be wowed by the fabulous Moorish architecture from Harrogate’s heyday as one of “the” spa towns of Europe!
+Prepare to be wowed by the fabulous Moorish architecture from Harrogate’s heyday as one of the best spa towns of Europe!

 Royal Pump Room Harrogate